How Do I Talk About My Holiday in Messages to the Child I Sponsor?

 2) Buy a postcard

-Ten-year-old Hellen and nine-year-old Victor from El Salvador were both delighted to receive postcards from their sponsors.
+Nine-year-old Victor and ten-year-old Hellen from El Salvador were both delighted to receive postcards from their sponsors.
 For Hellen, “My sponsor, she is really special, she told me she visited Paris.
 She sends me cute letters and stickers and I like them.”

 3) Share about a new food you tried

-Talking about a whole meal may feel insensitive therefore you could talk about a new dish or ingredient you had on holiday.
-In your letter why not describe the taste or ask if they have a similar dish in your sponsored child’s country.
+Talking about a whole meal may feel insensitive, but you could talk about a new dish or ingredient you tried on holiday.
+In your message, why not describe the taste or ask if they have a similar dish in their country?

 Friends Dylan and Jesus love meal times at their local church in Ecuador.
 For Dylan, “My favourite food is rice with chicken and blackberry juice.
 I like to come eat here because they give me food I like.”